-The national Education Policy 2020 is a welcome and ambibious re-imagination of India's educative system into a modern, peroquessive and equitable one.
-Successful execution of this policy calls for dramatic simplification of decision-making structures and re-prioritization of budgetary resources in months and years to come.
+★ The national Education Policy 2020 is a welcome and ambibious re-imagination of India's educative system into a modern, progressive and equitable one.
+Successful execution of this policy calls for dramatic simplification of decision - making structures and re- prioritzation of budgetary resources in months and years to come.

 India Loday has around 1000 universities across the country.
-Doubling the gross envolment ratio in higher education by 2035 which is one of the stated goals of the policy, which mean that we must open one new university every week for the next 15 years.
+Doubling the gross encolment ratio in higher education by 2035 which is one of the stated goals of the policy, which mean that we must open one new university every week for the next 15 years.
 Opening one university every week on an ongoing basis is an undoubtedly massive challenge.

-The National Education Policy 2020 intende to lowing 2 crosse children who are currently not in schools, back into the school system.
-Whichever way we look at it, accomplishing this ever 15 years requires the setting up of around 50 schools every week.
-This certainly requires a substantial amount of investment in class rooms and campuses.
+The National Education Policy 2020 intende to loving 2 crosse children who are currently not in schools, back into the school system.
+Whicherer way we look at it, accomplishing this ever 15 years requises the setting up of around 50 schools every week.
+This certainly requises a substantial amount of investment in class rooms and compuses.

-In thoughts but also in action.
-It emphasizes on vocational education from elementary schools and the use technology in education and that 18 to being a charge in planning, teaching and leavining assessment.
-But we should not be ignored by the fact that only 54.29 is the internet used percentage.
+NEP is all talking about being madernised not only in thoughts but also in action.
+It emphasizes on Vocational education from elementary schools and the use (technology in education and that is to being a change in alapping, teaching and learning assessment.
+But we shouldnot be ignored by the fact that only 54.29 is the internet user percentage.
 Many students do not have access to the modernised technology and gadgets.
-The challenge is to think about how we will be able to cate the students who are excluded from these benefits.
+The challange is to think about how we will be able to cater the students who are excluded from these benefits.

-The policy's failure to address the side of the private sector in school education is disappointing.
-Nearly 40-45% of school students are enrolled in some form of private school and this proportion increases each exam; at the secondary level, nearly two-thirds of all schools are under private management this could have been an opportunity to break with the past and introduce a regulated investment framework for private provisioning in recognition of the reality that such schools are here to stay, but it seems to have been sidestopped.
+The policy's failure to address the side of the polivate sector in school education is disappointing.
+Nearly 40-45% of school students are enricled in some form of private school and this proportion increases each year; at the secondary level, nearly two-thirds of all schools are under private management this could have been an opportunity to break with the past and introduce a regulated investment framework for private provisioning in recognition of the reality that such schools are here to stay, but it seems to have been sidestopped.

-The NEP 2020 expects the allocation of 6 percent of the GDP in the education sector.
-Amidst an economic course, how is it possible for the center to maise funds 18 an excessively be g question that must be addressed.
+The NEP 2020 expects the allocation of 6 percent of its GDP in the education sector.
+Amidst an economic cruicis, how is it possible for the center to raise funds is an excessively big question that must be addressed.

-Indian education system.
-Most of the exams are unit designed and are organized in such a method.
-That requires onugging up of concepts in order to clear those exams.
-The knowledge acquired by simply onugging up things evaporates in a few months as a secret of which we fail to recall the actual concepts has proposed to redesign the escam pattern in such a way through which actual and true thousedge of a student could be tested.
-But how escartly this will be achieved is not clearly mentioned in the NEP duaft.
+Till now, there is a drag of note learning within the Indian education system.
+Most of the exams are unit designed and are organized in such a method. that requires mugging up of concepts in order to clear those exams.
+The knowledge acquised by simply mugging up things evaporates in a few months as a sentet of which we fail to recall the actual concepts has proposed to redesign the escam pattern in south a way through which actual and true thousedge of a student could be tested.
+But how escarthy this will be achieved is not clearly mentioned in the NEP duaft.